delvtech/hyperdrive-frontend/packages/hyperdrive-js-core/README.md

 contracts, but doesn't include a web3 library for communicating with a network.
 For this, we publish thin binding packages which seamlessly integrate the SDK with a specific web3 library and re-export everything from the core.
-This design enables us to be flexible in the web3 libraries (and even persisitence layers) we support.
+This design enables us to be flexible in the web3 libraries (and even persistence layers) we support.

 ## Binding Packages